 The bill introduced in the 136th General Assembly aims to designate March 10 as "Harriet Tubman Day" in the state of Ohio.
 This new recognition is intended to honor the legacy and contributions of Harriet Tubman, a prominent figure in American history known for her role in the abolition of slavery and the Underground Railroad.

-To implement this designation, the bill proposes the enactment of a new section, 5.2324, in the Revised Code, which explicitly states that the tenth day of March is to be recognized as "Harriet Tubman Day."
+To implement this designation, the bill proposes the enactment of section 5.2324 of the Revised Code, which explicitly states that the tenth day of March will be recognized as "Harriet Tubman Day."
 This addition to the law serves to formally acknowledge and celebrate Tubman's impact on civil rights and social justice.